upalepu/iac/docs/Ubuntu.md

 ubuntu@ubuntu:~/iac/ubuntu$
 ```

 That's it!
-Your AWS EC2 infrastructure - VPS & EC2 machine or machines have been destroyed.
+Your AWS EC2 infrastructure - VPC & EC2 machine or machines have been destroyed.
 To verify that the machine is no longer available, try to SSH into the machine from a bash command prompt.
 You should get a timeout.
 Try and access the machine from your browser, using both the IP address and the Amazon EC2 address.
 You should get an error.

 ## Summary